agilepro/software-craftsmanship/docs/Coding/Examples/timer-task.md

 For most background processing this is not necessary.
 Most background processing goes to look if there is something to do, and continues to work until all the work is done for this minute.
 Getting called 1440 times right together is pointless:  the run method should have handled everything on the first call, and the other 1439 are simply redundant calls.
 This depends on the design of your timer task, but most background processing will be like this.

 To avoid making a thousand useless traces, and to avoid making a thousand unnecessary DB queries to see if there is work, it is a good idea to write down the time every time run is called.
 If run is called again _before_ the duration has passed, then just return quickly and silently.
-This allows the Java runtime to fulfill it’s commitment to call you 1440 times a day without creating needless redundant processing.
+This allows the Java runtime to fulfill it's commitment to call you 1440 times a day without creating needless redundant processing.
 Exit the routine before you do anything else, specifically before you trace anything to the log.
 It should be as if the call had never been made.

 ## Avoid Redundant Exception Tracing

-If the timer task is scheduled to run every minute, and there is a configuration error that causes an exception, then you should catch and report that exception, but you don’t want to put that detailed stack trace into the log 1440 times a day.
-If you have already reported an error, you really don’t need to report anything again.
+If the timer task is scheduled to run every minute, and there is a configuration error that causes an exception, then you should catch and report that exception, but you don't want to put that detailed stack trace into the log 1440 times a day.
+If you have already reported an error, you really don't need to report anything again.

 A simple way to do this is to remember the last exception reported, and to compare any new exception to it.
-If the new exception is equal to the old one, then don’t report it.
+If the new exception is equal to the old one, then don't report it.
 If it is not equal, report it, and then store the new one in the lastError variable.

 Comparing is two exceptions are equal is not easy to get perfect.
 Sometimes you can get convert both to strings and compare the strings.
 But some exceptions have small differences, like file names with random unique values in them that are part of the exception report.
 It probably does not have to be perfect because you have certainly reported an error once, and if the new exception is similar to it that is good enough.
 Another possible way is to compare the stack traces and if they are identical there is no reason to re-report.